-A small rubber band that is hooked between different points on your appliance to provide pressure to move your teeth to their new position.
+A small rubber band that is hooked between different points on your appliance to provide pressure that moves your teeth to a new position.

 A round, hollow attachment on your back bands.
 The inner bow of your headgear fits into it.

 A welded or removable arm to which elastics are attached.